btwiuse/k0s/README.md

     France is bacon,

-    but Kubernot is not Kubernetes:
+    Kubernot is not Kubernetes:

     knot is not kubelet,

     kuber is not kube-apiserver,

-    so k0s is not k8s.
+    k0s is not k8s.

 The name __Kubernot__ is inspired by [many](#credits).